WHAT IS THE TIME-OF-FLIGHT PRINCIPLE? - THE BASICS

 TIME-OF-FLIGHT APPLICATIONS: TIME-OF-FLIGHT PRINCIPLE IN ACTION

 Conventional imaging systems are great for capturing basic information about an object or a scene but fail to give an accurate impression of distance.
-Human perception is such that we can often intuit the depth of field in a photograph and understand – albeit vaguely – how far away the camera is positioned from the subject.
+Human perception is such that we can often intuit the depth of field in a photograph and understand – albeit vaguely – how far away the sensor is positioned from the subject.
 Autonomous systems like people counters and motion detectors have no such luxury.
 They rely on the Time-of-Flight principle to calculate the distance between a sensing element and the subject/s of interest.

 Continuously measure fill and stock levels of solid, powder or liquid materials using Terabee’s optical Time-of-Flight (ToF) technology – be it in silos, bins, tanks, stockpiles and more!
 Go for application-ready level monitoring products for quick installations and on-the-edge data computing.